Garenb3/Loading/README.md

 - Reusable card component for movies and series with dynamic routing to the correct detail page based on `type`.
 - Fallback image handling, hover scale effect, and consistent title/genre display.

+**Database Design**
+- Designed the User model including username/email and password fields.
+- Created the main entity model with project-specific attributes such as title and description.
+- Established relationships ensuring each entity belongs to a specific user.

+**Database Setup**
+- Selected and configured a database system (MongoDB / MySQL / PostgreSQL).
+- Connected the backend server to a hosted database environment.

+**CRUD Operations**
+- Implemented full Create, Read, Update, and Delete operations for both users and main entities.
+- Ensured efficient data retrieval and storage with proper schema structure.
 ---

 ## 🗃️ Mock Data